-This document constitutes your Summary Plan Description ("SPD") for California Cannery Plan A of The Teamsters Life Insurance Trust Fund ("Trust") as required under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+This document constitutes your Summary Plan Description ("SPD") for Plan C of The Teamsters Life Insurance Trust Fund ("Trust") as required under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 Please read this document carefully.
 This SPD explains eligibility and coverage for life and accidental death and dismemberment insurance benefits for active employees and death benefits for eligible retirees in plain language.
 This SPD also provides information about claims and appeals procedures and other administrative and legally required information about the Plan.
 This document, together with the group insurance policies issued by MetLife, also serves as the plan document required by ERISA.
 If the terms of this document conflict with the terms of the group insurance policies or the Trust Agreement, the terms of the group insurance policies and/or Trust Agreement will control, unless superseded by applicable law.
-In the event of any conflict between the provisions of this Plan and the Cannery Council/CPI Collective Bargaining Agreement, the Plan shall This document does not serve as a guarantee of continued employment or benefits.
+In the event of any conflict between the provisions of this Plan and the collective bargaining agreement between your union and your employer, the Plan shall prevail unless otherwise specifically noted.
+This document does not serve as a guarantee of continued employment or benefits.
 In addition, the Board of Trustees reserves the right to change or end the Plan by action at a regularly constituted Trustee meeting held according to the Trustees' established process.
 You will be notified if any material changes are made to the Plan or if the Plan is terminated.

-Except as otherwise stated in this document, the Trust's Administrative Office-Health Services Benefit Administrators-administers the Plan and provides information about the amount of benefits, eligibility and other provisions of the Plan.
+Except as otherwise stated in this document, the Trust's Administrative Office-Health Services & Benefit Administrators-administers the Plan and provides information about the amount of benefits, eligibility and other provisions of the Plan.
 No union employee, including union officers and business agents, employer or employer representative, or any other organization except the Trust's Administrative Office, is authorized to give information or commit the Trustees on any matter.
 As a convenience to you, the Trust's Administrative Office may provide oral answers on an informal basis regarding coverage.
 However, no such oral communication is binding on the Board of Trustees.
 In all cases the provisions of the official Plan documents will govern.

 Important Notice Regarding Eligibility.
 Your eligibility for benefits under this Plan depends on the continued receipt of employer contributions on your behalf.
-If your employer stops making contributions to the Trust, your eligibility for benefits will end as described on page 7 of this booklet.
-Further, unless your employer has agreed to be subject to withdrawal liability, if you are a retired participant you will lose your coverage if your employer (including successors thereto) stops making contributions to the Trust, even if such contributions stop after you retired.
+If your employer stops making contributions to the Trust, your eligibility for benefits will end as described in the Eligibility and Benefit Insert.
+Further, if you are a retired participant you will lose your coverage if your employer (including successors thereto) stops making contributions to the Trust, even if such contributions stop after you retired.

-If you have any questions about your benefit coverage, contact the Trust's Administrative Office at 1 (925) 449-7070 and state that you are calling about Teamsters Life Insurance Trust benefits.
+If you have any questions about your benefit coverage, contact the Trust's Administrative Office at 1 (925) 833-7315 and state that you are calling about Teamsters Life Insurance Trust benefits.